Functional Design: Flags & Money

 If you design (and produce) a spoon or a table or a shirt, your finished product has a FUNCTION.
 Also, you must consider how the raw materials FUNCTION.
 (Raw Materials examples: spoon = metal; chair = wood; shirt = fabric)

 You will hand in a folder called 2lastnameflagmoney, include all the files listed below: 1 GIF for flag; 2 JPGs for money (one front side, one back side).

-FIRST: YOUR OWN COUNTRY (Has seceded from the United States)
+FIRST: YOUR OWN COUNTRY (Maybe it seceded from the United States?)

 Maybe California has seceded from the United States?
 Or maybe just San Francisco?
 Or the Bay Area?
 Or the entire Pacific Coast?
 Pick a name for your new country.
 Do NOT use the flag or other symbols of the current State of California or City of San Francisco.
 CREATE YOUR OWN.